Horror and Goth Stores in East LA

-When you come to visit Monster-A-GoGo, the Kreepsville flagship gothic clothing store, be sure to plan a visit to our neighbors and support the other small businesses and goth clothing shops that make up our community of Halloween lovers.
+When you come to visit Monster-A-GoGo, the Kreepsville flagship alt clothing store, be sure to plan a visit to our neighbors and support the other small businesses and goth stores that make up our community of Halloween lovers.

 It doesn’t matter what time of year it is, visit East LA, Montebello, and the surrounding areas, and you can find horror-themed haunted homewares, witchy accessories, and gothic fashion to make every day of the year a real scream.
 We're sure you'll find the perfect dark fashion brand near you in our neighborhood to fit your style.